Analysis | The fate Trump thinks accused killers deserve appears to depend on how he views their politics

 Five days later, a man was killed in Portland, Ore.
-Video from that incident appears to show the victim, Aaron Danielson, walking purposefully toward the apparent shooter, Michael Reinoehl.
+Video from that incident appears to show the victim, Aaron J. Danielson, walking purposefully toward the apparent shooter, Michael Forest Reinoehl.
 Reinoehl fires twice, killing Danielson.

 Rittenhouse was one of a number of people who traveled to Kenosha to serve as an armed counterweight to incidents of violence that had occurred in the city.
 He was a supporter of law enforcement and, that evening, local police expressed their appreciation for his being there.
 His victims were at protests which formed after the shooting of a Black man by police a few days earlier.